gerogz/BiblioWiz/README.md

 ## Contributing
 If you'd like to contribute or adapt this extension for other platforms, feel free to fork the repository and submit pull requests.
 Feedback and improvements are always welcome!

-## License
-MIT License - see the accompanying LICENSE file for details.